 Anime is one of the great forms of art in the modern world.
 It is unique in its ability to portray human life in a human way while appearing completely non-human.
 That dichotomy, that contradiction, is one of the most remarkable things about this art form.
 And it does so beautifully.
 So much care and effort is poured into every production, and that is almost always apparent.
 I could go on and on, but I’ll spare you my outpourings for now.
 Sufficient to say, I believe it is one of the greatest art forms to arise in the modern era, and it places highly in the history of art, period.
 It is truly beautiful.

 Since I got into the anime world in college, I have consistently been disappointed by the amount of outright reviews of anime out there.
-Oh sure, the Facebook groups have lots of people offering a lot of opinions (and a lot else to go along with it!), and there are lots of forums for anime.
+Oh sure, the Facebook and Reddit groups have lots of people offering a lot of opinions (and a lot else to go along with it!), and there are lots of forums for anime.
 There are other popular anime blogs that tend to speak generally about everything anime, but they seem to devote little time or effort to full reviews.
 That’s fine for them.
 They contribute nicely to the anime world.
 But I wanted to provide something more focused and specific.

 So this idea was literally born overnight.
 I was tired of the fact that I couldn’t find what I was looking for, and I wanted to give the anime world a place to come to just to read heartfelt, in-depth reviews of the shows we know and love.
 I can think of no better name for the place for the anime world to gather together than the famous Anteiku.